 3) Clear it Out

 One of the best ways to ensure you won’t eat excess sugar is to eliminate it from your home completely.
-Avoid white and brown sugar, syrups, packaged foods, cookies, crackers, and “white” foods (white foods like white rice, bread and pasta are broken down into sugar in the body very fast.
-Instead, choose whole grains).
+Avoid white and brown sugar, syrups, packaged foods, cookies, crackers, and “white” foods (white rice, bread, and pasta are broken down into sugar in the body very quickly).
+Instead, choose whole grains.

 As much as possible, avoid eating out.
 Excess sugars are often eaten at restaurants and cafes because you have little control over their food.